-Life is filled with so many moments and so many different circumstances.
-One would like to choose fantastic days and pleasant circumstances to fill one’s days.
+Life is filled with a variety of events.
+One would like to choose fantastic days and pleasant circumstances to fill one’s life.
 Unfortunately, that’s impossible.
 Life is like nature: sunshine and warmth followed by wind and rain; then the dreaded winter season: freezing cold, snow, sleet and ice.
 It’s easy to handle any season in moderate amounts, but the extremes can be a challenge.
 Life sometimes brings the extreme to us as well.
 When we find ourselves in extreme situations, what can we do?

 Romans 8:28 NLT says “And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.”
 When you reflect on that verse, you are tempted to ask, “How can that be, God?”
 But God is firm.
 That statement holds true for everyone.
 We all find ourselves in the bittersweet experiences of life.

 I have experienced those bittersweet moments.
 There are no complains that the good times are lingering on.
 The attitude is “Let the good times roll.”
 Suddenly, there is a shift in the wind, and as in nature our season has changed.
 I have been blindsided by the wind of change in my life.
 I remember one particular wind that was so fierce, it knocked me over.
 I lost my bearings and my sense of purpose.

 I did ask God why.
 Why did You allow that fierce wind to knock me over and leave me flat on the ground?
 I tried to get up but it seemed that the wind grew hands pushing me to the ground.
 I had to stay flat for a while.
 In those moments, God had my attention.
 When I read Romans 8:28, the tears began to flow.
 It was hard to embrace that verse in my current position.
 Is there a benefit when my face is flat on the ground?
 However, I had to embrace, that all things will work out for my good.
 I had to acknowledge God’s intervention in that painful season of my life.